GuoLanqing/Self-Convolution/README.md

 ![avatar](self-conv.png)

 This repo contains the Matlab code package of Self-Convolution which focuses on equivalent  implementation of block matching, which includes 2D-patch and 3D-patch versions of Self-Convolution (dimension of the reference image patch).
 For each version, we provide a demo to show Self-Convolution can speed up the non-local denoising algorithm.
-To be specific, [SAIST](http://see.xidian.edu.cn/faculty/wsdong/Papers/Journal/TIP_LASSC.pdf) as an example of 2D patch, and our proposed multi-modality image denoising method [Self-MM](https://arxiv.org/abs/2006.13714) as example of 3D patch.
+To be specific, [SAIST](http://see.xidian.edu.cn/faculty/wsdong/Papers/Journal/TIP_LASSC.pdf) as an example method relying on 2D patches, and our proposed multi-modality image denoising method [Self-MM](https://arxiv.org/abs/2006.13714) as example of 3D patch.

 The Self-Convolution functions can be plugged in any block matching based image restoration method, just follow the similar usage steps.